-Cyberbullying rampant among high school studentsMay 5th, 2013 in Psychology & Psychiatry /
+Cyberbullying rampant among high school studentsMay 5, 2013 in Medicine & Health / Psychology & Psychiatry

 Step into a class of 30 high school students and look around.
 Five of them have been victims of electronic bullying in the past year.

 What's more, 10 of those students spend three or more hours on an average school day playing video games or using a computer for something other than school work, according to a study to be presented Sunday, May 5, at the Pediatric Academic Societies (PAS) annual meeting in Washington, DC.